 Human resources – How do you recruit new employees?
 Do you have mandatory pre-employment physicals?
 Is the person you are hiring an employee or an independent contractor?
 Do you know the difference between the two?
 These are all questions that can have a significant impact on your Workers’ Compensation premium.
 Finding good employees is always hard, especially seasonal ones.
 Background checks and physicals are important to ensure you are not hiring your next Workers’ Compensation claim.
 It is also very important to know and understand your state’s laws on the definition of an “independent contractor”.
 Failure to classify your workers properly can lead to a large and unexpected increase to payroll at the time of an audit.

 Driver Safety – What are your driver hiring guidelines?
 Are you checking the driving records of your employees on a yearly basis to ensure that they are safe drivers?
 Do you have a documented driver safety policy?
 All of these things will decrease the likelihood of one of your drivers getting into an accident while on the job.
 It will also have an impact on your premium.

 A thorough risk assessment will include many more areas of potential risk to explore.
-The ones mentioned in this article are the areas that most impact the snow and ice management industry.
-If you regularly assess these areas of your business and take the time with your insurance agent to put a plan in place to address identified risks you will be rewarded.
-Not only will you have a safer and more productive work environment but you will also become more attractive to the insurance marketplace and will ultimately see an impact on your premium.
+The ones mentioned in this blog are the areas that most impact the snow and ice management industry.
+If you regularly assess these areas of your business and take the time with your insurance agent to put a plan in place to address identified risks, you will be rewarded.
+Not only will you have a safer and more productive work environment, but you will also become more attractive to the insurance marketplace and will ultimately see an impact on your premium.

-For more information or to schedule a risk assessment for your business, give me a call in our FBinsure North Attleboro office.
+For more information or to schedule a risk assessment for your business, reach out at any time!